Private equity – how does it work?

 Conclusion on private equity

 The business model underlying most private equity companies is to generate profits for the investors of the private equity fund by investing in companies.
 Through the intensive examination of the investments, the management of the private equity company can exclude risks, but market or sector risks still exist.
 Thus, not every investment in a fund necessarily develops as desired.
-In the end, however, the less well performing investments can ideally be compensated for, since a very high increase in value can be realised with other investments in the fund.
+In the end, however, the less well performing investments can ideally be compensated for, since a remarkably high increase in value can be realised with other investments in the fund.